Emmanuel-webDev/Spark-Hack/frontend/README.md

-# Wallet Ops Frontend
+# Refilr Frontend

-Next.js + wagmi/viem dashboard for the WalletOpsVault contract.
+Next.js + wagmi/viem dashboard for the Refilr contract.
 Reads are live-polled (every 4-5s) directly from chain; writes go through the connected wallet (MetaMask via the injected connector).